 - We like that the water storage container is blue.
 It helps block sunlight and keeps water cooler than other color plastics.

-- Even with its large water capacity, it is still very easy to store.
+- Even with its large water capacity, it is still straightforward to store.
 They made it less than 3-feet for every measurement.

 - Stacking ability is one of our favorite things about this system.
 You can add multiple storage containers without taking up more space in your storage area or garden.